-ePrize aims to make marketing a win-win situation for its clients.
-The company designs and implements loyalty programs, sweepstakes, surveys, and other sales promotion and marketing services.
+HelloWorld (formerly ePrize) designs and implements loyalty programs, sweepstakes, surveys, and other sales promotion and marketing services.
 It specializes in interactive promotions designed to attract traffic to clients' websites.
-Once potential customers are online, ePrize programs offer incentives to encourage them to purchase products, register for information, and refer other consumers.
-Clients have included Domino's Pizza, MasterCard, Orbitz, Verizon, and Weight Watchers. ePrize has offices in Atlanta, Chicago, Dallas, Detroit, Los Angeles, and New York.
-Founded in 1999, ePrize has been owned by private equity firm Catterton Partners since 2012.
+Once potential customers are online, the company's programs offer incentives to encourage them to purchase products, register for information, and refer other consumers.
+Clients have included Domino's Pizza, MasterCard, Orbitz, Verizon, and Weight Watchers.
+HelloWorld has offices in Chicago, Detroit, Los Angeles, New York, and Seattle.
+Founded in 1999, it has been owned by private equity firm Catterton Partners since 2012.

 Change in Company Type

-Catterton Partners, which is a consumer-focused private equity firm, is working to accelerate ePrize's growth and expansion efforts.
+Catterton Partners, which is a consumer-focused private equity firm, is working to accelerate HelloWorld's growth and expansion efforts.
 It's focused on the specific areas of multichannel engagement and customer relationship management.

-Based in Detroit, ePrize serves several regions through additional offices located in New York, Nashville, Chicago, Los Angeles, Phoenix, San Francisco, and Seattle.
+Based in Detroit, HelloWorld serves several regions through additional offices located in New York, Nashville, Chicago, Los Angeles, Phoenix, San Francisco, and Seattle.